 Two things can prevent an invoice from being deleted: 1) it has been processed during a VAT/Sales Tax period end, or 2) it is part of an accounting period that has been closed.I need to know how to enter an advanced payment from a client?

 You can enter a payment into a customer account without any invoices.
 Just click on the button 'Payment Received', and enter the payment details, click on the 'OK' button.
 It will then ask you if you want to allocate the payment, just click on 'No'.
 The payment will then sit on the customer account as outstanding, under current transactions.
+If you are operating a Sales Tax/VAT cash accounting scheme, there will be an option in the payment to specify if the payment should be treated as an advanced payment (which will be subject to Sales tax/VAT in some countries, even though no invoice exists).

 Later on, when you generate an invoice, you can allocate the payment to the invoice.
 Highlight payment in the list of customer transactions, click on the 'Allocation' button on the right hand side, and follow the instructions.